Eric Knowles: Personal life

 Knowles is a Fellow of the Royal Society of Arts and an Ambassador for the Prince's Trust.
 Knowles is associated with several other charities including Headway, FABLE (For a better life with epilepsy), the New Mozart Orchestra and Wycombe Scanappeal.
-He has lectured at the Victoria & Albert Museum, the British Museum, and important national museums in Australia, Canada, the US, South Africa, France, Germany, and the Czech Republic.
+He has lectured at the Victoria & Albert Museum, the British Museum, and national museums in Australia, Canada, the US, South Africa, France, Germany, and the Czech Republic.

 Knowles had the Freedom of the City of London bestowed in 2000.

 He is a published author on subjects such as Victoriana, Royal memorabilia, Art Nouveau, Art Deco, and René Lalique.

-Eric is also the Sausage Ambassador for the United Kingdom.
+Eric was also the Sausage Ambassador for the United Kingdom in 2017.

 His son Seb was killed in a road accident in May 2015.